plotnikovoleg118-creator/Expense-tracker/README.md

 ## Current Version

-**v0.2**
+**v0.3**

 This project is currently under development.
-More analytical features will be added in future versions.
+The current version includes normalized category data, SQL JOIN queries, and basic expense analysis by category and month.